Boy oh boy…. take a look at this list of fairy tales boys love. And why wouldn’t they? These stories are filled with adventure and mystery!

 This hero lands in a fairy tale everyone should read.
 This courageous cat saves a gal from a raging, mean bull only to be chased out of town thanks to the poor choices of Humpty Dumpty.

-The Pied Piper of Hamelin by Kate Greenaway
+The Pied Piper of Hamelin by Robert Browning and Kate Greenaway

 Follow the Pied Piper who is hired by the townspeople to draw the rats away from town.
 After his job is done and the townspeople refuse to pay him for a job well done, he takes revenge in only the most appropriate way.